aakash-pamnani/ADB-QR/README.md

 Connect Your android phone by directly scanning QR Code.

-    - Go to Settings>Developer Options>Wireless Debugging>Connect With Qr Qode.
+    - Go to Settings>Developer Options>Wireless Debugging>Connect With Qr Code.
     - In vscode press ctrl+shift+p and run ADB Qr: Connect With Qr
     - Scan the qr code with phone and done.
     - Enjoy debugging wirelessly.